Revealing emergent human-like conceptual representations from language prediction: Results

-Finally, we investigated whether LLM conceptual representations could capture gradient scales of concepts along various features.
+Finally, we investigated whether LLM-derived conceptual representations could capture gradient scales of concepts along various features.
 For example, on a scale of 1 to 5 relative to other animals, \textsc{cheetahs} might rank a 5 for speed but fall closer to 3 for size.
-Using LLM-derived representations for such ratings, we predicted human behavioural data across 52 category-feature pairs (e.g., animals rated for speed)~\citep{grand_semantic_2022} (Methods~\ref{sec:methods-sem-proj}).
-The results (Fig.~\ref{fig:sem-proj-rep-all}) revealed strong correlations with human ratings ($\rho > 0.5$, $P < 0.001$, FDR controlled) for 48 out of 52 category-feature pairs, with a median correlation of $0.817$ ($95\%$ CI: $0.777$\textendash$0.851$) across all pairs.
-When accounting for the split-half reliability of human ratings (median $\rho = 0.954$), the median correlation reached $0.871$ ($95\%$ CI: $0.841$\textendash$0.891$).
-Among the three category-feature pairs without statistically significant correlations (FDR $P > 0.01$), two exhibited marginal significance (FDR $P < 0.05$), while the weakest correlation appeared in the rating of clothing by age.
-As shown in Fig.~\ref{fig:sem-proj-concept-vs-word}, the LLM conceptual representations outperformed static word embeddings~\citep{grand_semantic_2022} across most category-feature pairs.
-This advantage remained robust after excluding concepts with extreme feature values from the correlation analysis (Supplementary Information SI 1.5), confirming that the success of LLMs is not driven by outlier items.
-Our findings demonstrate that LLM-derived conceptual representations advantageously handle intricate human knowledge across diverse object categories and features, highlighting their potential to advance our understanding of conceptual representations in the human mind.
+Using LLM-derived representations for such ratings, we predicted human behavioral data across 52 category--feature pairs (e.g., animals rated for speed)~\citep{grand_semantic_2022} (\textit{Materials and Methods}).
+The results (Fig.~\ref{fig:sem-proj-rep-all}) revealed strong correlations with human ratings ($\rho > 0.5$, FDR $P < 0.001$) for 48 out of 52 category--feature pairs, with a median correlation of $0.817$ ($95\%$ CI: $0.777$--$0.851$) across all pairs.
+When accounting for the split-half reliability of human ratings (median $\rho = 0.954$), the median correlation reached $0.871$ ($95\%$ CI: $0.841$--$0.891$).
+Among the three category--feature pairs without statistically significant correlations (FDR $P > 0.01$), two exhibited marginal significance (FDR $P < 0.05$), while the weakest correlation appeared in the rating of clothing by age.
+As shown in Fig.~\ref{fig:sem-proj-concept-vs-word}, the LLM conceptual representations outperformed the strongest baseline embeddings~\citep{grand_semantic_2022} across most category--feature pairs.
+This advantage remained robust after excluding concepts with extreme feature values from the correlation analysis, confirming that the success of LLMs is not driven by outlier items (see \textit{SI Appendix}, section~\ref{si:results-sem-proj}; Figs.~\ref{fig:sem-proj-rep-rme}--\ref{fig:sem-proj-concept-vs-word-rme} for detailed results and full baseline comparisons).
+Across all three psychological phenomena, the LLM-derived conceptual representations advantageously handle intricate human knowledge spanning diverse object categories and features, highlighting their promise as computational tools for advancing our understanding of conceptual representation in the human mind.